Rice allergy J13.1; T78.1

 This section has been translated automatically.

-Sensitizations against rice seem to be very rare.
-However, they can lead to threatening circulatory reactions.
-Gastrointestinal complaints are usually in the foreground (Jäger L et al. 2001).
-Nowak-Węgrzyn A et al. described a "Non-IgE-mediated gastrointestinal food allergy" in infants caused by rice products.
+Sensitization to rice appears to be very rare.
+However, they can lead to serious circulatory reactions.
+The main symptoms are usually gastrointestinal complaints (Jäger L et al. 2001).
+Nowak-Węgrzyn A et al. described a "Non-IgE-mediated gastrointestinal food allergy" caused by rice products in infants.

 IgE antibodies are directed against glutelins and globulins.
-However, these allergens lose 40-70% of their allergen activities when heated (Jäger L et al. 2001).
-Ory s 1 (beta-expansin) and Ory s 12 (profilin A) are identified as allergens.
-Cross-reactions exist to wheat, corn and millet (Yamada K et al. 1993).
-Further different Cross reactions exist to grass pollen, whereby mainly sensitisation to beta-expansin (EXP) and extensin (EXT) can be detected (Hirano K et al.2013).
+However, these allergens lose 40-70% of their allergen activity when heated (Jäger L et al. 2001).
+Ory s 1 (beta-expansin) and Ory s 12 (profilin A) have been identified as allergens.
+Cross-reactions exist to wheat, maize and millet (Yamada K et al. 1993).
+Further versch.
+Cross-reactions exist to grass pollen, whereby mainly sensitization to beta -expansin (EXP) and extensin (EXT) can be detected (Hirano K et al.2013).

 Literature